basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I terminate WireGuard on my router so every device in the house (and on the road) can dial home with the same config.

-- **Server:** MikroTik router running WireGuard peers managed via Nix (the router module lives in my dotfiles, but it is private for now).
+- **Server:** ASUS XT8 router with WireGuard enabled via the router UI.
 - **Client:** The WireGuard iOS app with `On-Demand` rules so the tunnel flips on whenever I am off trusted Wi-Fi.
 - **DNS:** All mobile sessions resolve through my Pi-hole, so `git.nijho.lt` and internal services resolve instantly.